About us

 Critical thinkers and principled leaders We combine opportunities for leadership with high standards of personal responsibility and a commitment to service to prepare students to be ethical leaders.

-Welcoming community Catholic schools are committed to collaboration between home and school to provide a community of faith that supports your whole family.
+Welcoming community Catholic schools are committed to the collaboration between home and school to provide a community of faith that supports your whole family.

 Are there extra-curriculars and sports?